MewsSystems/gitbook-distributor-guide/distributor-widget/use-cases/use-own-date-inputs.md

-# Connect Distributor Widget to date inputs
+# Use your own Date inputs

 This guide will show you how to have a form with date inputs which will open Distributor with given dates after users submit it.